teampoltergeist/poltergeist/README.md

     as a 2-element array, e.g. [1024, 768].
 Default: [1024, 768]
 *   `:phantomjs_options` (Array) - Additional [command line options](http://code.google.com/p/phantomjs/wiki/Interface#Command-line_Options)
     to be passed to PhantomJS, e.g. `['--load-images=no', '--ignore-ssl-errors=yes']`
+*   `:port` (Fixnum) - The port which should be used to communicate with the PhantomJS process.
+Default: 44678.

 ## Bugs ##